Teachings of the Eagle Feather, part 30: Vision of the Bald Eagle

 EAGLE WOMAN'S VISION

 One day there lived a wiŋkte wiŋyaŋ (two-spirit woman) in a Dakhóta Oyáte village near the rapids of Skesketatanka — a place nowadays called Sault Ste.
 Marie.
 Her People knew this young woman, who belonged to the Matoḣota Tioßpaye (Grizzly Bear Clan), by the name of Waŋmdi Wiŋyaŋ ("Eagle Woman").
-They were at war with a neighboring tribe which they called Iyo-ḣaḣatoŋwaŋ, or Villagers of the Happy Water (the Baawitigowininiwag).³ The fighting prevented Waŋmdi Wiŋyaŋ from seeing a woman whom she loved and who lived in the village of her People's enemies.
-She knew that now they could never live together because of the number of her and her enemies' People that had been killed.
+They were at war with a neighboring tribe which they called Iyo-ḣaḣatoŋwaŋ, or Villagers of the Happy Water (the Baawitigowininiwag).³ The fighting prevented Waŋmdi Wiŋyaŋ from seeing a woman whom she loved and who lived in the village of her People's enemy.
+She knew that now they could never live together because of the number of people that had been killed on both sides.
 She wanted to break the chain of bloodshed and retribution, but she didn't know how.
-She therefore decided to walk to a remote spot along the Great Sea River (present-day St. Mary's River) to fast and receive a vision that would perhaps help her to see more clearly how the fighting could be stopped.
+She therefore decided to walk to a remote spot along a great river to fast and receive a vision that would perhaps help her to see more clearly how the fighting could be stopped.

 As soon as Waŋmdi Wiŋyaŋ had reached a suitable place on a high cliff to have her vision, she made a peta (fire).
 Next she took out her turtle shell rattle and a handful of çaŋshasha (tobacco) out of her bundle and tossed it in the flames, and as she shook her rattle she softly sang a petition to the spirits for guidance.

 " To you who reside and dwell to the east, the south, the west, and the north

 I direct to you the voice of my heart.